 Acer claims to have further tweaked the response time to 0.3ms, but these measurements are always exaggerated and should be taken with reservation.
 More on that later.

-Apart from the faster response time, the upgraded panel has all the same specifications as the previous variants found in popular 240Hz models such as the Acer XF250Q, the Dell AW2518HF, and the BenQ XL2540.
+Apart from the faster response time, the upgraded panel has all the same specifications as the previous variants found in popular 240Hz models, such as the Acer XF250Q, the Dell AW2518HF, and the BenQ XL2540.

 You get the same 160°/170° narrow viewing angles, 1,000:1 contrast, 400-nit peak brightness, 1080p resolution, and 8-bit color depth with 16.7 million colors and ~100% sRGB color gamut.

-The Acer XF252Q 240Hz gaming monitor does also bring HDR10 support to the table, but since it lacks proper color gamut and contrast ratio, HDR is just software-emulated meaning that you can pretty much ignore it.
+The Acer XF252Q 240Hz gaming monitor does also bring HDR10 support to the table, but since it lacks proper color gamut and contrast ratio, HDR is just software-emulated, meaning that you can pretty much ignore it.

-Thanks to 1080p resolution, you’ll easily be able to reach high frame rates in competitive eSports titles even with a solid mid-range PC build which will allow you to take full advantage of the monitor’s 240Hz refresh rate.
+Thanks to 1080p resolution, you’ll easily be able to reach high frame rates in competitive eSports titles even with a solid mid-range PC build, which will allow you to take full advantage of the monitor’s 240Hz refresh rate.

 Furthermore, since the monitor only has a 24.5″ viewable screen, you get a decent pixel density of ~90 pixels per inch, so you’ll get a good amount of screen space and detail clarity.

 If you care about image quality, you can get a good 1440p or ultrawide display at this price range for a more immersive gaming experience.
-The Acer XF252Q is all about the speed.
+The Acer XF252Q is all about speed.

 In fact, using the Extreme overdrive mode introduces a lot of noticeable pixel overshoot (inverse ghosting).

-The Normal overdrive preset, however, has no pixel overshoot whatsoever and it’s sufficient to eliminate any prominent ghosting at 240Hz.
+The Normal overdrive preset, however, has no pixel overshoot whatsoever, and it’s sufficient to eliminate any prominent ghosting at 240Hz.

-Will you notice any big difference between the Acer XF252Q and the older 240Hz models when it comes to response time speed?
+Will you notice any significant difference between the Acer XF252Q and the older 240Hz models when it comes to response time speed?
 Not really.
 So, if you already own a 240Hz display, there’s no reason to get the XF252Q.

-In case you don’t have a 240Hz monitor, but want one, you might as well get the Acer XF252Q since it does have a very fast response time speed and an outstanding overdrive implementation with basically zero overshoot.
+In case you don’t have a 240Hz monitor but want one, you might as well get the Acer XF252Q since it does have a very fast response time speed and an outstanding overdrive implementation with basically zero overshoot.